jeffrey-hokanson/IterationPrinter/README.md

-# IterPrinter: A simple iteration history printer
+# IterationPrinter: A simple iteration history printer

 When using iterative numerical algorithms it is common to print after each iteration a message so that a user